How do exponential size solutions arise in semidefinite programming?: Introduction

+In other related work, O' Donnell \cite{o2017sos} presented an SDP that certifies nonnegativity of a polynomial via the sum of squares (SOS) proof system, and is essentially equivalent to \eqref{problem-khachiyan}.
+Previously it was thought that sum-of-squares proofs, a popular tool in theoretical computer science, can be found in polynomial time.
+However, due to O' Donnell's work, it is now clear that this is not obviously the case.
+Precisely, the complexity of finding SOS proofs is just as open as the complexity of deciding feasibility of SDPs.

 \paragraph{The plan of the paper} In Subsection \ref{subsection-prelim} we review preliminaries.
 In Subsection \ref{subsection-state-thm1} we formally state Theorem \ref{thm-main} and illustrate it via two extreme examples.
 In Subsection \ref{subsection-proofs} we prove it in a sequence of lemmas.
 In particular, in Lemma \ref{lemma-xj>=dj+1} we give a recursive formula, akin to a continued fractions formula, to compute the $\alpha_j$ exponents in \eqref{eqn-xj-xj+1-pre}.
-As an alternative, in Subsection \ref{subsection-fourier-motzkin} we show how to compute the $\alpha_j$ using the classical Fourier-Motzkin elimination for linear inequalities; this is an interesting contrast with SDPs being highly nonlinear.
-In Section \ref{section-polyopt} we cover the case of SDPs coming from polynomial optimization.
-Section \ref{section-conclusion} concludes with a discusion.
+As an alternative, in Subsection \ref{subsection-fourier-motzkin} we show how to compute the $\alpha_j$ using the classical Fourier-Motzkin elimination for linear inequalities; this is an interesting contrast, since SDPs are highly nonlinear.
+In Section \ref{section-polyopt} we cover the case of SDPs coming from polynomial optimization and also revisit the example from \cite{o2017sos}.
+Section \ref{section-conclusion} concludes with a discussion.

 Our proofs are fairly elementary.
-Proposition \ref{prop-gordan-stiemke} is a convex analysis argument about positive semidefinite matrices and linear subspaces, but other than that, we only rely on basic linear algebra, and on manipulating quadratic polynomials.
+We use Proposition \ref{prop-gordan-stiemke}, a convex analysis argument about positive semidefinite matrices and linear subspaces.
+However, other than that, we only rely on basic linear algebra, and on manipulating quadratic polynomials.